Hollywood Garden Club: Site

 The building is located in a government use district.
 It is located directly south of the Hollywood Railroad Station across Hollywood Boulevard.
 The original setting when used by the First Church of Christ, Scientist was in an open lawn.
 After it was moved the members of the Hollywood Garden Club landscaped the site.
 As of 2005 there were ten large specimen trees, including a large Yellow tab over 50 years old.
 The garden club laid a concrete patio where club activities were conducted under the shade of a Pitch Apple tree.

 History

 A church meeting house

 Constructed at 1582 Harrison Street as the First Church of Christ, Scientist, it was the second building erected by the church in Hollywood.
 The first was destroyed very shortly after it was built by the 1926 hurricane.
-The Hollywood branch was recognized by mother church in 1927 and the congregation rebuilt dedicating the building in 1932.
-During World War II congregation members played key roles in a program which provided clothing relief to war-ravaged European countries.
+The Hollywood branch was recognized by The Mother Church in 1927 and the congregation rebuilt dedicating the building in 1932.
+During World War II, the congregation members played key roles in a program which provided clothing relief to war-ravaged European countries.
 Donated clothing was collected and new garments sewn.
 The building served as the church's meeting place until 1950 when the church built a larger building it was then used as a Sunday school.
-By 1959 the church sought to build another structure on the site.
+By 1959, the church sought to build another structure on the site.